vinjv/flysystem-onedrive/README.md

 ## Usage

 The first thing you need to do is get an authorization token for the Microsoft Graph API.
-For that you need to create an app on the [Microsoft App Registration Portal](https://apps.dev.microsoft.com/).
+For that you need to create an app on the [Microsoft Azure Portal](https://portal.azure.com/).

 ``` php
 use Microsoft\Graph\Graph;